danmaclean/intro-to-r/02-data-manipulation/03-split-apply.md

 * `subset`
 * `summarise`
 *  `arrange`
-*  split-apply strategies
+*  `split-apply strategies`

-By aster the split-apply-combine strategy and use it to solve complicated data manipulation problems.
+By master the split-apply-combine strategy and use it to solve complicated data manipulation problems.

 # The split-apply strategy